maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 instance.
-Furthermore, this service specification is intended to be read by enterprise architects, service architects, information architects, system engineers and developers in pursuing architecting, design and development activities of related maritime services.
+Furthermore, this service specification is intended to be read by enterprise architects, service architects, information architects, system engineers and developers in pursuing architecting, design and development activities of related e-Navigation services.

 ### Inputs from other sources
 <!--